 The Board typically meets six times per annum.
 There were six meetings in 2018, each one attended by all Board Directors.
 Further meetings are held by telephone as necessary.
 The Board programme is structured, as far as possible, to align with the Group’s annual financial calendar.
 A full pack of papers is made available to all Board members in advance of scheduled meetings, covering both operational and strategic matters.
 In addition, the Board receives presentations from operational management as appropriate.

 The Chairman is responsible for leading the Board and ensuring appropriate focus is given to strategy and the key operational and financial issues in the business.
-The Chief Executive is responsible for implementing strategy and managing the Company through its Divisional Executive Teams.
+The Chief Executive Officer is responsible for implementing strategy and managing the Group through its Divisional Executive Teams.

 Specific matters are reserved for the Board.
-These are set out on the Company’s website and include, Group strategy, corporate and capital structures, approval of key financial matters (annual and interim results, budgets, and dividend policy), material contracts and Board membership and remuneration.
+These are set out on the Group’s website and include Group strategy, corporate and capital structures, approval of key financial matters (annual and interim results, budgets and dividend policy), material contracts and Board membership and remuneration.

 Each committee has access to the resources, information and advice that it deems necessary, at the cost of the Group, to enable the committee to discharge its duties.
 The Board is committed to a process of continuous improvement in its governance approach and aims to enhance and develop compliance with best practice.